carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-profdata.rst

  Only show context sensitive profile counts.
 The default is to filter all context sensitive profile counts.

+.. option:: -show-prof-sym-list=[true|false]

+ Show profile symbol list if it exists in the profile.
+This option is only meaningful for sample-based profile in extbinary format.

+.. option:: -show-sec-info-only=[true|false]

+ Show basic information about each section in the profile.
+This option is only meaningful for sample-based profile in extbinary format.

 .. program:: llvm-profdata overlap